smcclab/nime25/call.md

 ### Call for Papers

 We welcome submissions of original research on scientific and artistic use of new interfaces for musical expression.
 A non-exhaustive list of NIME-related topics is found below.
-There are three different paper submission classes by word lengths:
+There are three different paper submission classes by word lengths (exclusive of references):

 - 6000 words (now "long", formerly “long”)
 - 4000 words (now "medium", formerly “short”)